inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 Module developers guide
 #########################

-While you need to work on modules, it is recommended to check the ``readme.md`` files to see the instructions on how to install and use them.
+When starting to work on a new module, it is recommended to check the ``readme.md`` file to see the instructions on how to install and use them.
 There is also a guide `here <https://docs.inmanta.com/community/latest/model_developers/modules.html>`_ that helps you get up and running.

 It is also recommended to set the ``INMANTA_TEST_ENV`` environment variable to speed up your tests and avoid creating virtual environments at each test run.
 It can be set to something like: